wavemaker/docs/learn/connectors/connectors-list.md

 ## Kafka Connector

 Apache Kafka (https://kafka.apache.org/) is an open-source, distributed publish-subscribe messaging system.
 Kafka is a fast, scalable, durable, fault-tolerant, and distributed messaging system by design.
-It was originally developed by Linked, later, it became a part of the Apache project.
+It was originally developed by LinkedIn, later, it became a part of the Apache project.

 This Connector works as both Publisher and Subscriber for the messages.
 Using this Connector, you can send messages to Kafka Queue and also register a callback listener to receive messages from a Kafka Queue as and when a new message is published.